rdf-elixir/website/content/grax/schemas.md

 Now, back to our two kinds of properties, we'll see how link properties are mapped on to our Grax schemas.

-Link properties, further sometimes called more shortly links, are on the edges of a RDF graph between the inner nodes with URIs or blank nodes, as opposed to data properties which are on the edges to leaf nodes with RDF literals.
+Link properties, in the following sometimes called more shortly links, are on the edges of a RDF graph between the inner nodes with URIs or blank nodes, as opposed to data properties which are on the edges to leaf nodes with RDF literals.
 Other than for data properties, the actual a node identifier like an URI or a blank node of a link property, is not of interest, but it's the description of the thing the identifier refers to.
-So, the values of link properties are not the URIs or blank nodes in the object position of a RDF statement, but another Grax schema with the properties of the referenced resource mapping the RDF description of the linked resource.
+So, the values of link properties are not the URIs or blank nodes in the object position of a RDF statement, but another Grax schema with the properties from the RDF description of the linked resource.

 Just like relational associations are in Ecto mapped to the struct fields through another Ecto schema for the associated table, the linked resources of a root resource are embedded into the struct in the respective field, where the properties of the linked resource are kept, potentially linking to other resources.
 So, the links allow us to traverse the nodes of a graph, as a tree structure down from a root resource and its fields of nested `Grax.Schema` structs.